LIHPC-Computational-Geometry/lihpccg-ci/images/README.md

 # Using the container in VSCode

-## Use case

-We have a `lihpccg` directory on our computer, containing a git clone of all (or a subset) of the [lihpccg GitHub](https://github.com/LIHPC-Computational-Geometry) projects.
+In the following use cases, we have a `lihpccg` directory on our computer, containing a git clone of all (or a subset) of the [lihpccg GitHub](https://github.com/LIHPC-Computational-Geometry) projects.
 We consider that the `lihpccg` directory will be our VSCode root folder.

-## Commands
+## Build and open a container from an image

 To execute our x11ogl container in VSCode:
-- Create a `.devcontainer` directory in  `lihpccg` directory and copy the `devcontainer.json` file provided (see above).
+- Create a `.devcontainer` directory in  `lihpccg` directory and copy the `devcontainer.json` file provided in this directory (see above).
 - Launch VSCode and click on `File>Open Folder` menu and select `lihpccg` directory.
 - VSCode should automatically ask you if you want to install the `Dev Container` extension.
 In this case, just accept it otherwise install the extension (clik on the Extensions icon in the Activity Bar on the left and search extension in marketplace in the top left search bar).
 - Launch the container with CTRL-P and select `Dev Containers: Rebuild and Reopen in Container`.
 Wait for the container to start and open a terminal (Terminal menu in top menu bar).
 The terminal is open in the container.